Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Introduction

 On the other hand, the closely related one-parameter family of macroscopic conservation laws

 are easily seen to admit a microscopic representation based on the diagonal of the Green's function.
 The associated density $\gamma$ turns out to be far inferior for what we need to do here.
-Indeed, in Lemma~\ref{lem:Currents are coercive}, we will show that unfortunately, the current corresponding to $\gamma$ is not coercive.
+Indeed, in Lemma~\ref{lem:Currents are coercive}, we will show that unfortunately, the current corresponding to $\gamma$ is not adequately coercive.
 This undermines its utility for proving local smoothing.
 In principle, one could recover a $\rho$-like object by integrating $\gamma$ in energy.
 (This need only agree with $\rho$ up to a mean-zero function.)
 In fact, we pursued this approach for a long time while still seeking the true form of $\rho$.
 We can attest that this approach is extremely painful and dramatically increases the number of subtle cancellations that need to be exhibited later in the argument.

 The proof of local smoothing is far and away the most lengthy and complicated part of the paper, comprising the entirety of Section~\ref{S:6} and employing crucially all of the preceding analysis.
 One reason is that we actually need a two-parameter family of estimates that go far beyond the simple a priori bounds \eqref{E:NLS LS apb} and \eqref{E:mKdV LS apb}.
 The role of the first of these two parameters is easy to explain at this time: it acts as a frequency threshold in the local smoothing norm.
-This will allow us to prove that the high-frequency contribution to the local-smoothing norm is controlled (in a very quantitative way) by the high-frequency portion of the initial data.
+This refinement will allow us to prove that the high-frequency contribution to the local-smoothing norm is controlled (in a very quantitative way) by the high-frequency portion of the initial data.
 This is the essential ingredient in the continuity claims made in Theorems~\ref{thrm:LS_N} and~\ref{thrm:LS_m}.
 (The basic question of whether such continuity holds for Kato's original estimate \cite{MR759907} seems to have been open up until now.)

 This extra frequency parameter also plays a major role in Section~\ref{sec:Tight} where it is used to show that an $H^s$-precompact set of Schwartz-class initial data leads to a collection of solutions that is $H^s$-precompact at later times.
 In view of the equicontinuity of orbits mentioned earlier, this is a question of tightness.
-Our tightness result relies crucially on the fact that there is little local smoothing norm residing at high frequencies; indeed, this guarantees that there is little high-speed transport of $H^s$-norm, which is the essence of tightness.